actuallylost/zeal/README.md

-# rust-extended
+# Zeal

-This project is me trying to see if I can figure out how to make jsx but for rust (rsx).
-It will essentially work like yew's and leptos' html and view macros for writing compiler checked HTML in rust.
-This is very WIP so drastic and breaking changes are to be expected.
+An all-in-one batteries included web framework built with ease-of-use in mind, inspired by [Yew](https://yew.rs/) and [Leptos](https://leptos.dev), but with a different approach.

 ## Goals

-- Allow for the use of html-in-rust in a way that is similar to jsx.
+- Allow for the use of html-in-rust in a way that is similar to jsx, using macros.
 - Integrate customized css-in-rust in a [styled-components](https://styled-components.com/) kind of way.
 - Provide ready-to-use components for common webpage functionalities.
 - Possibly allow for a monadic way of writing webpages.